 RAM is used to store temporary data.
 When you draw something on screen, e.g. typing, that something is stored temporary in the RAM before you actually save your file.
 Photoshop layers you have yet to save, the many applications opened in the background but not in use, your many browser windows.

 The amount of RAM determines how much art you can put on screen before you save.
 If you run out of RAM, your computer will slow down.
 It slows down because it has to switch to storing that temporary data on screen to the slower hard drive.

 More RAM helps increase the number of undos you can save.
 Note that your OS uses RAM too.

 The amount of storage space on a laptop's internal drive(s) is how much data it can hold in total indefinitely.
-All data, from installed programs to downloaded music, reside on an internal storage device.
+All data, from installed programs to digital artwork, reside on an internal storage device.
 These devices either rely on traditional platter-based hard drive technology or NAND Flash technology.

 In contrast to RAM, data in storage does not necessarily need to be in use.
 An installed program that is currently not active takes up storage space but not memory.
 Many modern laptops now use solid-state drives (SSDs) which are faster and more reliable than traditional hard drives, but more expensive when comparing identical capacities.